 The hotel at Darlingford was closed at the end of 1920 as the Government had resumed all the land in the Big River Valley, which included the township site – But not before Tom had made plenty of money from the thirsty dam workers.

-After the Darlingford Hotel closed, the Allen Brothers acquired the Rubicon Hotel at Thornton in 1921, and Tom took up his residence there as the licensee.
+After the pub closed, the Allen Brothers acquired the Rubicon Hotel at Thornton, about 20kms from Darlingford, in 1921, and Tom took up his residence there as the licensee.
 He became the leading public man of that district.
 From August 1909 to August 1918 he was a member of the Alexandra Shire Council, and prior to his death was a member of the Mansfield Shire Council.

 Tom Allen died in January 1933 at the age of 55.
 He was born at Ten Mile, and completed his education at Xavier College, Kew.
 There were six boys and three girls in the Allen family, who would have all helped run his two pubs during his life time.

 During the early 2000s it was reported that a drought resulted in the tops of some of the town’s buildings protruding from their watery grave.